 John Dobson, Chair

 John has been a trustee of Life Unlimited since the establishment of the organisation in 1979 and Chairman since 1991.
 He is an Executive Director in the Hamilton office of Pricewaterhouse Coopers, having been a partner for over 30 years.

-John is Chairman of the Hamilton golf club and Hamilton Gardens Development Trust and supports his wife, Louise, in a number of other charitable endeavours.
+John supports his wife, Louise, in a number of other charitable endeavours.

-John and Louise have three adult children.
+The couple have three adult children.
 Apart from his family, John’s passions are golf, fly fishing and Asian cuisine.
+Read more.

 Bruce Tocker, Trustee

 Bruce was co-founder of Life Unlimited in 1979 when the Trust was established under the name “Disabled Living Centre (Waikato)”.
 He has held the position of Chairman, including the period when a significant fundraising campaign was undertaken to build the present building in Palmerston Street debt free.

 Bruce is a life member of Parafed Waikato having been a co-founder of the organisation in 1967 – past Treasurer and President also being some of his roles.
 As an athlete Bruce was involved in Paralympic sports and then went onto administrative roles culminating in being the NZ Paralympic team Chef de Mission at the 1996 Atlanta Paralympic Games.